Skip to main content

 What Wren AI provides

-Wren AI turns raw database structure into a reusable context layer.
-It helps agents move from "I can see tables" to "I know what this business means by revenue, customer, refund, churn, and active account."
+Wren AI turns raw database structure into a reusable context layer, then lets agents generate and deploy BI on top of it.
+It helps agents move from "I can see tables" to "I know what this business means by revenue, customer, refund, churn, and active account", and from "here is some SQL" to "here is a governed dashboard you can share."

-For real business questions on real company data, an agent needs five layers of context (see What does Wren AI mean by context? for the full breakdown):
+For real business questions on real company data, an agent needs five layers of context (see What does Wren AI mean by context? for the full breakdown).
+These five layers are exactly what makes a generated answer, or a deployed dashboard, correct:

 LayerWhat it gives the agentStatus